mariogianni/trav_nav_indigo_ws/README.md

    <pre><code class="c">
    $ roslaunch path_planner sim_main_path_planner_ugv1.launch
    </code></pre>

+   On RVIZ, you can set a goal for the planner by using the dedicated interactive marker.
+The interactive marker (a sphere) will appear over the robot when you launch the path_planner node.

+   Move the marker at your desired position (hold left click on it and move it w.r.t. image plane; if you also hold SHIFT button you will change the depth of the marker)
+   Then right-click on it and select from the menu the action "Select Goal".
+If you want to abort the goal once is selected, select the action "Abort Goal" from the same menu.
+   Text messages will appear over the marker explaining you what is happening.
+The marker color will change accordingly:
+   - Grey, path planner is waiting for a goal selection
+   - Yellow, the path planner is planning
+   - Green, a path has been found
+   - Red, the path planner could not find a path

+   N.B.: a path to the designated goal can be actually computed if the shown traversability map actually "connect" the goal and the robot positions.
+   You may be required to wait few seconds till the traversability node actually complete the traversability map construction from the mapper inputs.

+   Once a path has been found, the path planner will publish it towards the trajectory controller which will make the robot automatically follow the path.

    - otherwise, if you want to run the multi-waypoint path planner, open a new terminal and run
    <pre><code class="c">
    $ roslaunch path_planner sim_main_queue_path_planner_ugv1.launch